Skip to main content

 What's happening with the 2026 Frisco market?

-Frisco is experiencing a significant market cooling with the median price down 4.7% to $651,683 and inventory surging to 875 active listings.
-Days on market have increased to 64 days, meaning the era of 'sight-unseen' offers is over.
-This is excellent news for buyers - you now have negotiating power, time for inspections, and leverage to demand repairs or price adjustments.
+Frisco has rebalanced after the 2025 cooling.
+The median sale price is around $690,000, roughly flat year-over-year, with inventory still growing and homes taking longer to sell than at the peak.
+The era of 'sight-unseen' offers is over.
+This is good news for buyers, who now have negotiating power, time for inspections, and leverage to ask for repairs or price adjustments.
 It's not distress; it's normalization after years of unsustainable appreciation.

 What impact will Universal Kids Resort have on Frisco?